 - Sick leave: If you’re sick, you can take time off work with full pay for up to 30 days per year.

 In 2021, Portugal introduced new labor laws to improve work-life balance and reduce precarious work.
-The new laws include:
+Again, these laws apply to expats as well as to Portuguese nationals The new laws include:

 - The right to disconnect: Employers must now establish measures to prevent employees from being contacted outside of working hours.